How Much Will a Hot Tub Increase My Electric Bill?

 • Keep your tub and filters clean – When filters are clogged, it puts an extra strain on your motor and heating elements, which can cause a spike in electricity consumption.
 Make sure to replace your filter at least once a year on your hot tub!

-Related post: Complete Guide on How to Lower Your Energy Bill: 8 Tricks to Reduce Your Energy Bill
+Related Post: Complete Guide on How to Lower Your Energy Bill: 8 Tricks to Reduce Your Energy Bill

 Hot Tub Energy Use FAQ